eso-mechanics/eso-mechanics/trials/hel-ra-citadel.md

           <input type="checkbox" class="spoiler-button">
           <div class="spoiler-head">Strategies</div>
           <div class="spoiler-body">
             <p>When the fight starts the tank needs to taunt and turn the boss away from the group and be ready to block the heavy attack.
 The group can spread out a little from each other to avoid stacking multiple gusts in one place (just a few steps, not so far away that your healers can't reach you).
 If you have enough ranged DPS then you can position yourselves more directly behind the boss rather than to the left or right to avoid additional damage from the Six Sword Assault.
-All of this damage can be healed through, however, but stacking multiple effects can make it more stressful.</p>
+All of this damage can be healed through but stacking multiple effects can make it unnecessarily stressful.</p>
             <p>The mechanic that causes issues is the Sword Swirl at 35%.
 When the boss is approaching this health percentage take a few steps back to ensure you do not get hit by it.
-Most tanks will be able to block and be healed through the damage (if not, you can kite the boss around during this attack) but other group members will not survive many hits from this attack.
-Once this attack has started it will repeat at regular intervals until the boss is dead, if possible try to maintain a ranged position.
-If you are melee be ready to get out of the circle as quickly as possible.</p>
+Most tanks will be able to block and heal/be healed through the damage (if not, you can kite the boss around during this attack) but other group members will not survive many hits from this.
+Once this attack has started it will repeat at regular intervals until the boss is dead.
+Try to maintain enough distance to ensure you are not going to get caught by the next one (the bosses hit box is huge so you can melee attack outside of the AoE).</p>
+            <p>Once the boss is dead you can split your group.
+If you only have one tank they should stay on the left but ideally you will have one tank, one healer and four damage dealers in each group.</p>
           </div>
         </div>
       </div>
       <div class="section" data-description="left">
         <h2>Left Route</h2>
         <p>Your progress here is controlled by the other group as they will have access to levers which open the gates blocking your route.
-You will meet mostly the same enemies here with two additions (see below) but many of them will keep respawning within an area until the other group have finished their section and unlocked the gate for you to move on.</p>
+You will meet mostly the same enemies here with two additions (see below) but many of them will keep respawning within an area until the other group have finished and unlocked the gate for you to move on.</p>
         <ul>
           <li><b>Gargoyles</b> - Melee enemies who hit pretty damn hard.
 They have a large frontal cone attack (breath/shout) which will turn anyone caught in it to stone and an AoE ground slam attack which will do a lot of damage to anyone inside the circle around them.</li>
-          <li><b>Welwa</b> - An introduction to the enemies you'll see when facing the boss on this side.
+          <li><b>Armored Welwa</b> - An introduction to the enemies you'll see when facing the boss on this side.
 They perform a rear kick attack which does moderate damage in a cone behind them.</li>
         </ul>
         <div class="spoiler">
           <input type="checkbox" class="spoiler-button">
           <div class="spoiler-head">Strategies</div>
           <div class="spoiler-body">
-            <p>Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Suspendisse non venenatis sem.
-Integer bibendum blandit varius.
-Maecenas rhoncus dignissim vulputate.
-Vivamus et libero consectetur, tempor enim non, sagittis erat.
-Nullam maximus neque ligula, in porta quam suscipit non.
-Nam maximus ut ante eu malesuada.
-Pellentesque auctor quis augue quis eleifend.
-Donec tincidunt porta ante ac consequat.</p>
+            <p>When entering the first room, enemies will start to jump in from the left after a short time.
+You will have waves of smaller enemies spawning until the right group has pulled a lever to open the next gate for you; proceeding to the next room stops anymore spawns in the previous.
+The constant AoEs falling on the group from this point onwards is due to the catapults on the outer walls that your other group should deal with as they proceed.</p>
+            <p>Let the tank go on ahead to pick up Gargoyles which should be promptly positioned and turned away from the group.
+Anyone caught in the cone and turned to stone should break free and after the second cone attack beware of the ground slam attack (damage dealers and healer take a couple of steps backwards).</p>
+            <p>The third area is the boss room but you have three enemy waves to deal with before he spawns.
+The first two consist of all melee enemies so you can stay central, allow your tank to taunt them, turn them away from the group and burn them down together.
+Welwas pose no real threat but it is better if the group does not stand directly behind them to avoid their rear kick mechanic.</p>
+            <p>The last wave before the boss consists of two Flame-Shapers (at opposite sides of the room) and a pack of Welwas.
+Your tank should try to taunt the Flame-Shaper furthest from the entrance and run back towards the entrance (up the stairs) to stack them as close as possible.
+Again, other group members should watch out for interrupts in case they channel their hard-hitting ability while moving.
+Welwas can be taunted and will run in as they are melee but help your tank out by moving close to the stack if you have any attacking you.</p>
           </div>
         </div>
       </div>